joost-morsink/FF-admin-module/doc/arch/process.md

 The Admin module mainly supports the business process of the conversion day.
 The process consists of the following _strictly sequential_ steps:

+* Export data (donations) from the online database

+* Import this data into the [event storage](#event-storage)

 * Calculate liquidation of investments and transfers to charity

 * Execute liquidation and administer results

 * Execute `Exit`

-* Transfer money to charities and administer results
+* Transfer money to charities and administer results (can be delayed)

-* Optional 2nd part of the process:

-  * Export data (donations) from the online database

-  * Import this data into the [event storage](#event-storage)

 * Execute `Enter`

 * Execute investment of newly added liquid assets (cash amount) and administer results

+* Optionally:

   * Make an export for auditing purposes

   * Make an export for the website

   * Import the admin module export into the website

 ## Steps